meower-media-co/Meower-Mobile/README.md

 The official source-code for the Meower mobile client.

 ## Alpha Release
-The alpha release that is currently public is the first ever version released to the public!
-There are a lot of features missing and will probably be a lot of bugs, make sure to report any bugs in the Issues tab on this repository!
+Currently Meower Mobile is unavailable to use!
+This is due to a lot of features being updated in Beta 5, I am trying to get Mobile 0.5 working as soon as I can.

 From this repository you can download the .apk file to install Meower onto an Android phone and the source code (.aia) file which can be loaded in Kodular (https://creator.kodular.io/)

 See this spreadsheet for tested devices and Android versions: https://docs.google.com/spreadsheets/d/1otJu5ldjapSFbOvq3QAWSwFpRmQuhj6y/

-See here for plans for the future and what is currently being worked on: https://trello.com/b/Mkz1vJJM/meowermobile

 ## Note when installing